soul-script/StrengthLog/README.md

   - **Seamless Navigation:** Improved back button behavior ensures you always return to the previous screen.
 - **Enhanced Session Details:**
   - **Modern Interface:** Completely redesigned session details with improved visual hierarchy and user experience.
+  - **Muscle Volume Distribution Charts (New!):** Instantly see how your workout volume is distributed across different muscle groups with detailed pie charts, providing clear visual feedback on your training focus.
   - **Smart Summary Cards:** Visual overview showing total volume, set count, and exercise information at a glance.
   - **Numbered Set Display:** Sets displayed with numbered badges and clear weight/reps information.
   - **Clear Weight Display:** Weights are normalized to 0.5 kg / 0.1 lb and shown with up to one decimal place (e.g., 52.3 → 52.5 kg) for clarity and consistency.